Popular Monster (song): Composition and lyrics

 When writing the song, Ronnie Radke drew inspiration from the 2019 film Joker.

-As for the composition, Radke continues to experiment with rap, the first and second verses of the song are very noticeable rapping.
-However, the band does not leave aside its rock roots since the pre-chorus and the choruses continue to sound like heavy metal, even making the song lean more towards rap metal or nu metal.
-The song has a breakdown which marks that the band remains faithful to their metalcore sound that their fans fell in love with so much.
+Radke continues to experiment with rap, notably with the first and second verses of the song.
+However, the band does not leave aside its rock roots since the pre-chorus and the choruses feature a heavy metal sound, resemblant of rap metal or nu metal.
+The song features a metalcore breakdown which marks that the band remains faithful to their original sound.

 Music video

 The music video for the song was directed by Jensen Noen.
 The music video depicts Ronnie Radke exploring his demons in which he eventually transforms into a werewolf.
-As of January 2022, the music video for the song has over 100 million views on YouTube.
+This is the last music video to feature rhythm guitarist Derek Jones, who died in April 2020.

 Commercial performance

 The song peaked at number four on the Billboard Hot Rock & Alternative Songs chart, number 15 on the Rock Airplay chart, and number one on the Mainstream Rock chart.
-On the Billboard Canada Rock chart, the song peaked at number 38, while in on the UK Rock & Metal Singles chart, it peaked at number 17, the song debuted at number 33 in Hungary.
+On the Billboard Canada Rock chart, the song peaked at number 38, while on the UK Rock & Metal Singles chart, it peaked at number 17, the song debuted at number 33 in Hungary.
 In June 2020, Billboard introduced two new rock charts, with "Popular Monster" becoming the first song to top the Hot Hard Rock Songs chart and peaking at number 11 on the Hot Alternative Songs chart.
-On December 8, 2020, the song was certified gold in the United States by the Recording Industry Association of America (RIAA) equivalent to 500,000 units.
-Later they obtained their first platinum record.
+On December 10, 2024, the song was certified 3x Platinum in the United States by the Recording Industry Association of America (RIAA) equivalent to 3,000,000 units.
+Later they obtained their first platinum record and has since gone triple-platinum.